SharifCoding/weather-app-react/README.md

 * [Enzyme](https://www.npmjs.com/package/react-test-renderer) - JavaScript Testing utilities for React
 * [Webpack](https://www.npmjs.com/package/webpack-dev-server) - Updates the browser on changes
 * [Babel](https://babeljs.io/) - Convert JSX syntax and strip out type annotations
+* [React Weather icons](https://www.npmjs.com/package/react-icons-weather) - Weather icons meant for use with the OpenWeatherMap, Yahoo and DarkSky API
+* [moment](http://momentjs.com/docs/) - A lightweight JavaScript date library for parsing, validating, manipulating, and formatting dates

 ---
 #### Installation
 To run this project you will need to download it onto your local machine and install all dependencies.